 Shortlist of My Favorite Meals

-Buffalo Chicken Breast with Loaded Yukon Mash
+Buffalo Chicken Breast With Loaded Yukon Mash

 This dish was really satisfying and my number 1 meal for the week.
 Both the baked chicken and mashed potatoes, which don't rely on being crispy, reheated well in the microwave.
 This highlights a useful tip: dishes that need crispiness might be better off in the oven, a suggestion not provided by Eat Clean.